 The Hybrid Truth

-In-person is better for: initial trust building, deep relationship development, complex negotiations, reading emotional states, creating memorable experiences.
+In-person is better for: initial trust building, deep relationship development, complex negotiations, reading emotional states, and creating memorable experiences.

 Practical Hybrid Strategies